Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Experiments

 \subsection{Results on MVTec-AD}

-MVTec-AD \citep{bergmann2019mvtec} is the most popular AD dataset with $5,354$ high-resolution color images belonging to $5$ texture categories and $10$ object categories.
-Each category contains a train set with only normal images and a test set with various kinds of defects as well as defect-free images.
-We conduct the experiments on this dataset within all three supervision conditions.
+MVTec-AD \cite{bergmann2019mvtec} is the most popular AD dataset with $5,354$ high-resolution color images belonging to $5$ texture categories and $10$ object categories.
+Each category contains a training set with only normal images and a test set with various kinds of defects as well as defect-free images.
+We conduct the experiments on this dataset within both unsupervised and supervised conditions.

-The unsupervised AD results of the comparing algorithms on MVTec-AD \citep{bergmann2019mvtec} are shown in Table~\ref{tab:unsupervised_results_on_MVTec}.
-As shown in the table, our method achieves the highest average AP, average PRO and average pixel AUROC, for both texture and object categories and outperforms the unsupervised SOTA by $5.4\%$, $1.6\%$ and $1.0\%$ respectively.
-In specific, Semi\-REST ranks the first on $67\%$ ($10$ out of $15$) categories with AP metric and the ``first-ranking'' ratios for the PRO and Pixel-AUROC are $47\%$ and $80\%$.
+The unsupervised AD results of the comparing algorithms on MVTec-AD \cite{bergmann2019mvtec} are shown in Table~\ref{tab:unsupervised_results_on_MVTec}.
+As shown in the table, our method achieves the highest average AP, and average pixel AUROC for both texture and object categories and outperforms the unsupervised SOTA by $0.3\%$ and $0.1\%$ respectively.
+Specifically, Weak\-REST ranks first on $60\%$ ($9$ out of $15$) categories with AP metric and the ``first-ranking'' ratios for the PRO and Pixel-AUROC are $33.1\%$ and $60\%$.
+As to image-level metric Image-AUROC, our method also achieves the second-highest accuracy ($99.6\%$).
+As shown in Table~\ref{tab:multiclass}, WeakREST outperforms all the comparative methods at pixel-level metrics under multi-class unsupervised setting.

-In addition, Table~\ref{tab:supervised_results_on_MVTec} illustrates that with full supervision, SemiREST still ranks first for the average AD performance evaluated by using all three metrics.
-In particular, our method outperforms the supervised SOTAs by $5.8\%$ on AP, $0.4\%$ on PRO and $0.3\%$ on Pixel-AUROC.
-The ``first-ranking'' ratios of SemiREST in the supervised scenario are $47\%$, $67\%$ and $67\%$ one AP, PRO and Pixel-AUROC respectively.
+In addition, Table~\ref{tab:supervised_results_on_MVTec} illustrates that training with genuine defective samples, WeakREST still ranks first for the average AD performance evaluated by using all four metrics.
+In particular, our method outperforms the supervised SOTAs by $1.6\%$ on AP, $0.2\%$ on PRO and $0.1\%$ on Pixel-AUROC.
+The ``first-ranking'' ratios of WeakREST in the supervised scenario are $80\%$, $73.3\%$ and $80\%$ one AP, PRO and Pixel-AUROC, respectively.
+The proposed method outperforms all the SOTA methods on Image-AUROC in the supervised setting, e.g., the best result on Image-AUROC is $99.8\%$ by WeakREST.

-Table~\ref{tab:supervised_results_on_MVTec} also reports the performances of our method with the bounding-box-determined semi-supervisions.
-It can be seen that the semi-supervised SemiREST performs very similarly to the fully-supervised Semi\-REST, thanks to the effective usage of the unlabeled blocks.
-In addition, even with much less annotation information, the semi-supervised SemiREST still beats the fully-supervised SOTA methods by large margins ($5.2\%$ for AP, $0.4\%$ for PRO and $0.3\%$ for Pixel-AUROC).

-It is interesting to see that, with only synthetic defective samples, the unsupervised SemiREST remains the superiority to the supervised SOTA, with the AP and Pixel-AUROC metrics (see Table~\ref{tab:unsupervised_results_on_MVTec} and see Table~\ref{tab:supervised_results_on_MVTec}).
-The proposed algorithm illustrates remarkably high generalization capacities.

-Readers can also find the qualitative results of the proposed method compared with other SOTA algorithms in Figure~\ref{fig:qualitative}.